oognuyh/maze/README.md

 # maze
-generator a maze and find the path.
+generator a maze and find the path..